dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 Add the preceding JS module to an app or class library as a static web asset in the `wwwroot` folder and then import the module into the .NET code by calling <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> on the <xref:Microsoft.JSInterop.IJSRuntime> instance.

-<xref:Microsoft.JSInterop.IJSRuntime> imports the module as a `IJSObjectReference`, which represents a reference to a JS object from .NET code.
-Use the `IJSObjectReference` to invoke exported JS functions from the module.
+<xref:Microsoft.JSInterop.IJSRuntime> imports the module as an <xref:Microsoft.JSInterop.IJSObjectReference>, which represents a reference to a JS object from .NET code.
+Use the <xref:Microsoft.JSInterop.IJSObjectReference> to invoke exported JS functions from the module.

 `Pages/CallJsExample6.razor`: